 All students admitted to a Heartland Center training program are automatically considered for funding.

-The Heartland Center funding is for U.S. citizens only.
+Heartland Center funding is available for U.S. citizens and permanent residents only.

 Training Program Requirements